IIAU-ZhangLu/DiT-AllInGen/README.md

 ⭐ Welcome to the official repository of our survey paper.

 💗Please feel free to [open issues](https://github.com/IIAU-ZhangLu/DiT-AllInGen/issues) for any possibly missed wonderful work related to Diffusion Transformers (DiT)

+## ✨ Introduction
+Our survey provides a comprehensive overview of recent advances in DiT, with a focus on their application across diverse generative tasks.We categorize existing methods by domain, including image generation, video synthesis, 3D content creation, audio generation, and other specialized tasks.